The Halo Effect

 Here we go:

-In the world of public relations, understanding and strategically using psychological phenomena can be the key to successful campaigns.
-One such phenomenon, the Halo Effect, plays a serious role in shaping public perception.
+In public relations, understanding and strategically using psychological phenomena can be the key to successful campaigns.
+One such phenomenon, the halo effect, plays a profound role in shaping public perception.

 The halo effect occurs when a person’s overall positive traits influence our evaluations of individual attributes, leading to unconscious biases in judgments.”